monty-king/basic-chatroom/README.md

 For a while, the base code from a programming assignment used was complicated and difficult to maintain.
 Moving to a more simple implementation allowed functionality to be built upon it.
 The improvement section above gives a good idea of what features would be implemented next.
 Overall, I wish I realized to use a simpler code base sooner instead of figuring out the old one, as most of the time spent was troubleshooting rather than adding features.

 I have a refined understanding of how the basics work in python to add the layers of complexity found in the original code base to the current code.

+I learned that sometimes the easy solution is the best one to start with instead of starting with something "harder" and trimming it to fit the needs of the work we are doing.
+This change allowed for more progress to be made, as mentioned above.
+Overall, it turned out well, even with the bumps we hit along the way.